Hypercubers/hypercubing.xyz/docs/leaderboards/rules.md

 - Piece filters are allowed.
 - All speedsolves require video evidence, such as a screen recording.
     - The video must include scrambling the puzzle.
 When using Hyperspeedcube, the statusbar must be visible with the text "Scrambled fully."
-    - A timer with precision of 0.01 seconds or better must be visible on the screen during the solve.
+    - A timer must be visible on the screen during the solve.
 Timers built into the puzzle software are preferred.
         - Exceptions may be made for certain puzzle programs (such as Nan Ma's 11-cell) that have an integrated timer.
 On-screen timer is still recommended.
+        - The timer should have precision of 0.01 seconds or better.
+If it has less precision, it will be rounded up to the worst possible time with that precision a la [WCA regulation A7c+](https://www.worldcubeassociation.org/regulations/#A7c+).
     - Inspection time must not exceed 60 seconds.
 In other words, the solve timer must be started within 60 seconds of the puzzle being completely scrambled.
     - If any moves are executed on the solved puzzle shortly after the timer stops, the moderators may retime or reject the solve at their discretion.
 - If using keyboard controls: